Spinal fusion: Axial Lumbar Interbody Fusion (AxiaLIF)

 Continue taking the medications your surgeon recommends.
 Stop taking all non-steroidal anti-inflammatory medicines (Naprosyn, Advil, Motrin, Nuprin, Aleve, etc.) and blood thinners (Coumadin, Plavix, etc.) 1 to 2 weeks before surgery as directed by your doctor.
 Ask your doctor if you are unsure.

 The most important way to achieve a successful spinal fusion is to quit smoking.
 Stop cigarettes, cigars, pipes, chewing tobacco, and smokeless tobacco (snuff, dip) 1 week before and 2 weeks after surgery. .

 Nicotine prevents bone growth and decreases successful fusion.
 Smoking is serious: fusion fails in 40% of smokers compared with 8% of non-smokers .
 Smoking also decreases blood circulation, resulting in slower wound healing and increased risk of infection.
 Talk with your doctor about help to quit smoking: nicotine replacements, pills without nicotine (Wellbutrin, Chantix), and tobacco counseling programs.

 Stop drinking alcohol 1 week before and 2 weeks after surgery to avoid bleeding problems.

 Bowel prep: day before surgery

 Emptying the colon is a precaution before AxiaLIF.
-A bowel empty of feces is easier to move aside during surgery and reduces the infection risk in the unlikely case of perforation.
+A bowel empty of feces is easier to move aside during surgery and reduces the infection risk in the unlikely case of puncture.
 The prep is the same taken to empty the bowel before a colonoscopy.

 Of the various bowel preps, each has slightly different instructions, including tips to make it more tolerable or what to drink with it.
 Get your prep early, read the instructions, and plan for that day in advance.